drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 P

-This indicates the number of stepwise changes to use to model a landscape-change event.
-The changes during a landscape-chagne event are linearly interpolated (cellwise for the whole :py:`Scape`) to this number of discrete, instantaneous landscape changes between the starting and ending rasters.
+This indicates the number of stepwise changes to use to model a :py:`Landscape`-change event.
+The changes during a :py:`Landscape`-change event are linearly interpolated (cellwise for the whole :py:`Layer`) to this number of discrete, instantaneous :py:`Landscape` changes between the starting and ending rasters.
 Thus, the fewer the number of steps, the larger, magnitudinally, each change will be.
 So generally, more steps is 'better', as it will better approximate change that is continuous in time.
 However, there is a potenitally significant memory trade-off here:
-The whole series of stepwise-changed arrays is computed when the :py:`Model` is created, then saved and used at the appropriate timestep during each :py:`Model` run (and if the :py:`Scape` that is changing is used by any :py:`Population` as a :py:`_MovementSurface` then each intermediate :py:`_MovementSurface` is also calculated when the :py:`Model` is first built.
-These objects take up memory, which may be limiting for larger :py:`Model`\s and/or :py:`Land` objects.
+The whole series of stepwise-changed arrays is computed when the :py:`Model` is created, then saved and used at the appropriate timestep during each :py:`Model` run (and if the :py:`Layer` that is changing is used by any :py:`Population` as a :py:`_MovementSurface` then each intermediate :py:`_MovementSurface` is also calculated when the :py:`Model` is first built.
+These objects take up memory, which may be limiting for larger :py:`Model`\s and/or :py:`Landscape` objects.
 This will probably not be a major issue, but is worth considering.